 The Eastern Red Cedar

-The Eastern Red Cedar is a Juniper tree which grows in Hardiness Zones 2-9.
-This includes the eastern United States through the Plains and into Canada and Mexico.
+The Eastern Red Cedar is a Juniper tree that grows in Hardiness Zones 2-9.
+That includes the eastern United States through the Plains and into Canada and Mexico.
 This evergreen pioneer tree does not lose its leaves and grows well in full sun conditions.
-Historically it was used for furniture, fences, Christmas trees and pencils.
+Historically it was used for furniture, fences, Christmas trees, and pencils.
 It is often used as a windbreak in rural areas or as hedges in cities.

 Add the Eastern Red Cedar to your yard